hwarner/MCE647_Midterm/README.rst

 with the parameterization method and projection method have been separated in their respective folders.

-- The parameterization method can be run through the main code `runOpt3.m`
+- The parameterization method can be run through the main code `runParamOpt.m`
 - The projection method can be run through the main code `Midterm_takehome_rev4.m`

 Software Dependencies